 Over years as a touring songwriter, I noticed that songs about domestic violence or depression made these stigmatized issues "talk-about-able."
 All over the world, listeners stayed after shows to share with me their own experiences with these issues, often telling their stories for the first time.

-Finally, in addition to workshops for incarcerated youth, I develop and facilitate writing workshops for all skill and interest levels (typically high school and above), for a host of purposes: team building, creative brainstorming, personal growth, reflexivity, storytelling, making a deliverable, etc etc. My specialty is accessibility, and combining writing with specific (and even seemingly unrelated!) goals.
+Finally, in addition to workshops for incarcerated youth, I facilitate writing workshops for all skill and interest levels, and for a host of purposes: team building, creative brainstorming, personal growth, storytelling, enhancing a deliverable, etc. (I recently had a room full of attorneys writing short poems.
+It was fabulous.)
+My specialty is accessibility, and combining writing with specific (and even seemingly unrelated!) goals.

 If you're planning an event, project, course, or conference and you want to talk possibilities, reach out here.